Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+**The Birth of Software Engineering**

+The term "Software Engineering" was first introduced at the 1968 NATO Software Engineering Conference.
+Software development was recognized as an engineering discipline due to the increasing complexity of software systems and the "software crisis", where projects often exceeded budgets, missed deadlines, or failed.
+The conference emphasized structured approaches to software development, leading to formalized methodologies.

+**The Rise of Software Engineering Practices**

 List and briefly explain the phases of the Software Development Life Cycle.